 My most indelible memory of Georgi was while Stormy was in the hospital after a terrible accident, and I was back in Pazardjik to pack out and say our goodbyes…

 I went over to the school early and said goodbye to all my kids, ninth and tenth grades in the morning, eleventh and twelfth in the afternoon.
 The ninth and tenth graders were teary.
 Though the older kids were less demonstrative, they were moved as well.
 I told them, seeking to reassure them, that Stormy would get a new leg and that she would learn to walk again.

 One of the boys in twelfth class, Georgi Nikolaev who always sat in the front row closest to the door, responded, “If she can walk, she can dance.
-Come to our Graduation Ball in May.”
+You must come to our Graduation Ball in May.”
 That sounded pretty far-fetched.
 Kids and their ideas.
 Still, I smiled and said, “We’ll see.”

 I won’t tell the whole story here (and of course it’s in the book) but Georgi’s challenge was met.
 Now, I know he will rest free from the strife and sorrow of our earthly life, and the physical perfection he worked for so constantly will finally be his in another way.
 It’s more than a little sad.
 His outgoing and helpful personality changed lives, some profoundly, and there’s a sadness in his leaving.